DionWu/amtsimplified/content/posts/what-is-sli.md

 Do I Qualify?
 ====
-Honestly, you really should refer to the [IRS's own student loan interest helper here](https://www.irs.gov/help/ita/can-i-claim-a-deduction-for-student-loan-interest).
+Honestly, you really should refer to the [IRS\'s own student loan interest helper here](https://www.irs.gov/help/ita/can-i-claim-a-deduction-for-student-loan-interest).
 But if you want a high level list of qualifications, they are:

 - You actually paid interest on a qualified student loan (most of your higher level education loans)
 - You are filing as 'Single' or 'Married, Filing Jointly'